Defacto2/server/README.md

 - [ ] All SQL smts need to account for `delete_at`
 `qm.WithDeleted`
 - [ ] Tests for routes and templates.
+- [ ] Move contexts to the start of args.

 ### Possible TODOs